maib-ecomm/maib-api-dotnet-client/README.md

 INTRODUCTION
 ============

-The MAIB api .NET client is a .NET Core based library used to easily integrate the MAIB MerchantProxy into your project.
+The maib api .NET client is a .NET Core based library used to easily integrate the maib ecomm API into your project.

 The MAIB api .NET client has 4 payment methods.
  * Direct payment (`PayAsync`) - the customer's money is transferred to the merchant account instantly when the customer makes a payment.
 This method is preferred.